Signed in as:

 Now, she’s excited to give back.
 At DreamMakers, she shares not just skills and techniques, but the real secrets of the game—the lessons learned from two decades at the felt.

-Sarah Shadel - The Original DreamMaker
+Sarah Shadel - The OG DreamMaker

 2006 - First Dealer's License working at Doc and Eddys in Billings, Montana